coherence-field/usi-foundations/readme.md

 5. **The USI Integration Layer**
    The integration layer that stabilizes symbolic structures across systems.

-## Refinement Sequence (Center‑Outward)

-The internal refinement process proceeds in the following order:

-**3 → 2 → 4 → 1 → 5**

-This sequencing preserves altitude, generative invariants, and cross‑paper coherence while maintaining a clear, reader‑facing structure.

 ## Live Site

 The public interface for the discipline is available at: